logto-io/rfcs/draft/0004-experience-api.md

 - `POST /api/experience/verification/web-authn/registration`

-  Create a new WebAuthn registration options object for the user to verify and set up the WebAuthn MFA method.
+  Create a new WebAuthn registration options object for the user to set up the WebAuthn MFA method.
+Required for the first time registration of the WebAuthn MFA method.

   - A new WebAuthn registration options object will be generated for the user.
   - A new WebAuthn verification record will be created in the interaction with the generated WebAuthn registration options.